sbabic/swupdate/doc/source/swupdate.rst

 Images fully streamed
 ---------------------

-In case of remote update, SWUpdate extracts relevant images from the stream and copy them into /tmp before calling the handlers.
+In case of remote update, SWUpdate extracts relevant images from the stream and copies them into the directory pointed to by the environment variable ``TMPDIR`` (if unset, to ``/tmp``) before calling the handlers.
 This guarantee that an update is initiated only if all parts are present and correct.
 However, on some systems with less resources, the amount of RAM to copy the images could be not enough, for example if the filesystem on